SamuelParkerTech/BC-Hackathon2-InfoQuiz-JavaScript/README.md

 ## Features

 Main site page is the key page, there should be any other pages as all navigation should be done through the game.
-The page changes slightly with each question. /
+The page changes slightly with each question.
-Design elements:/
+Design elements:
 Answer cards are created via Bootstrap cards (in future design we would have these flip over once selected with the result of the answers/correct/incorrect.
 Instead currently we have a pop up created.
-A score is added if the correct answer is provided and you receive a bad luck message if you are wrong. /
+A score is added if the correct answer is provided and you receive a bad luck message if you are wrong.

-Colour Schemes:/
+Colour Schemes:

 Footer - Social links and team details featured at the bottom of the page.
 Visible on all pages.?/